GoogleCloudPlatform/generative-ai/gemini/sample-apps/genwealth/walkthroughs/frontend-demo-walkthrough.md

 1. Write the generated results to the `investments` table in AlloyDB.

-The data for the `RDYE` prospectus and related tables looks something like this (results may vary slightly due to generated content).
+The data for the `RYDE` prospectus and related tables looks something like this (results may vary slightly due to generated content).

 > NOTE: You can explore the application and document data yourself by logging into pgAdmin as described in the [Back End Demo Walkthrough](../walkthroughs/backend-demo-walkthrough.md) guide.